Skip to main content

 Stress testing: preparing for the worst-case scenario

-Stress testing is simulating what happens to your money if many things go wrong.
+Stress testing means simulating what happens to your money when many things go wrong at once.

 Scenario analysis vs. stress testing

-These are the two main ways of assessing vulnerability and managing risk when it comes to your spreads:
+These are the two main ways to assess vulnerability and manage risk in your spreads:

-Scenario analysis: It’s a narrative-driven "what if," like, "What happens to my $KALE calls if salad sales are lower than expected?"
+• Scenario analysis: a narrative-driven "what if," such as "what happens to my $KALE calls if salad sales are lower than expected?"

 What sets it apart?
 It's specific.

-Stress testing: This assessment asks questions like, "What happens to my entire portfolio if the agriculture sector drops 20%, volatility spikes by 50%, and interest rates jump?"
+• Stress testing: a systemic assessment that asks "what happens to my entire portfolio if the agriculture sector drops 20%, volatility spikes by 50%, and interest rates jump?"

 What sets it apart?
 It's systemic.